pixielabs/handbook/03-project-delivery/04-tools.md

 #### Use descriptive commit messages

-We're not super prescriptive on commit message format, but if you want to follow a standardised format, consider the [Commitlint](https://commitlint.js.org/) style.
+We're not super prescriptive on commit message format, but if you want to follow a standardised format, consider the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style.
 It uses a standardised format for commit messages that includes a type, scope, and subject.
 For example, a commit message might start with "docs: update README with new information" or "feat: add new feature to user profile page".